Roll20/roll20-character-sheets/Maximum Apocalypse/README.md

 I'm using this project as a way to become familiar with the mechanics.

+Also see the API script which implements the logic to handle initiative tracking (4 action phases, each reducing value by 5) & the "enemy attraction gauge" as a token.

 ## Usage Notes

 - Structure very close to to core rulebook